Skip to content

 • When appropriate, ensure agreement between the team and its ‘client’ (someone external, or someone internal – like the head of another department)

-• Do not prioritise your opportunities before your problems
+• Do not prioritise opportunities over the problems

 • Discuss from the beginning what resources will be needed to implement the plan